 Back to main LHC Commissioning page

-The commissioning plan for 2011 may still evolve in detail.
+The commissioning plan for 2011.
 It fits in the overall LHC schedule.

 The primary goal of this run is to deliver a substantially increased integrated Pb-Pb luminosity, as compared with 2010.